-Raducanu qualifies for maiden US Open
+Raducanu & Boulter qualify for US Open

 Harriet Dart is the only other British player who has made it through to the third and final round of qualifying, playing Bulgarian 12th seed Viktoriya Tomova later on Friday.

-The 25-year-old Londoner is aiming to join Johanna Konta, Heather Watson and now Raducanu in the women's singles draw.
+The 25-year-old Londoner is aiming to join Johanna Konta, Heather Watson, Raducanu and Boulter in the women's singles draw.

+After announcing her arrival on the Grand Slam stage with a stunning run to the Wimbledon last 16, Raducanu now has the chance to shine at her first overseas major.

-It was another assured performance from Raducanu, who has backed up her stunning run to the Wimbledon last 16 with three wins this week in the Flushing Meadows heat.
+It was another assured performance from the world number 150, who has backed up her Wimbledon exploits with three wins this week in the Flushing Meadows heat.

-After having to retire from her fourth-round match at the All England Club with breathing difficulties and dizziness, she has spoken this week of needing to "physically get stronger and have better endurance".
+She had to retire from her fourth-round match at the All England Club with breathing difficulties and dizziness, and spoke this week of needing to "physically get stronger and have better endurance".

 Raducanu served well throughout the match against Sherif, clinching victory on her third match point - and first on serve - with an ace out wide.